surajp/universalmock/README.md

 # Apex Universal Mocker

 A universal mocking class for Apex, built using the [Apex Stub API](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_testing_stub_api.htm), subject to all its limitations.
+The api design choices for this class have been driven by a desire to make mocking as simple as possible for developers to understand and implement.
+It favors fluency and readability above all.
+Consequently, trade-offs have been made such as the limitation noted towards the end of this Readme.

 ## Installation